svanellewee/peculiar-computing/content/posts/building-for-a-real-device.md

 mkdir ~/initramfs
 cd ~/initramfs
 ```
 Now to create the `./init` file.
-This script tells the kernel what the things are we want to mount and start.
+The kernel is usually inclined to looks for this script in the initial ramfs, in order to know what code to execute..
+All the busybox utilities are basically there to allow the `./init` to do it's job (ie start Linux)

 I'm going to try keep mine, barebones..
 ```bash
 # edit the "init" file
 cat <<"EOF" > init